-World Film Forum Fall 2014 - Screening the Past
+World Film Forum Fall 2015 - International Cult Classics

-The World Film Forum presentations will be held free of charge.
+The World Film Forum presentations will be held free of charge at the Lafayette Theater, located at 600 Main Street in Lafayette, Indiana.
 Doors open to the public for free popcorn and cash bar at 6:30.
 A brief introduction to each film will be given at 7 pm; presenters will lead audience discussion afterwards.
 Films are shown with English subtitles.

 This community film and discussion forum is sponsored by the School of Languages and Cultures and the Interdisciplinary Program in Film and Video Studies.